 The documents required for participation in the tenders for aFRR can be found in the Download column on the right-hand side.

-The aFRR needed in the APG control area currently amounts to +/-200 MW procured in weekly and daily tenders.
+The aFRR needed in the APG control area currently amounts to +/-200 MW procured in daily tenders.

 In exceptional circumstances, the required volume of aFRR can be changed by the control area manager.

-The minimum bid is 5 MW.
+The minimum bid for the first bid per tender product may be 1 MW.
+The minimum bid for each additional offer is 5 MW.
 Bids in excess of the minimum bid can be placed in full 1 MW increments but must not, however, exceed the pre-qualified power.

 The tenders take place exclusively via the electronic tendering platform.